How to Deploy MERN Stack over Kubernetes

 Hurray!
 The application is up and running.
 It is also connected with the backend and the backend is connected with the database as you can see in the above image we have added a New Book and it is successfully added.

-If you like Devtron, do give us a start on github and join the discord community for all the latest updates.
+If you like Devtron, do give us a star on GitHub and join the Discord community for all the latest updates.

 Spread the word